everx-labs/Evernode-NQ/README.md

                             ENCRYPTED-MESSAGE
                            TO DELIVERY ADDRESS
  ```
-Note that the user sends the same **CONSTANT-HASH** to both the Queue Provider and the Notification Provider.
-Using this value, Notification Provider understands where to send a particular encrypted message.
+Note that the user sends the same **CONSTANT-HASH** to both the Queue Provider and the Notification
+Provider.
+Using this value, Notification Provider understands where to send a particular encrypted
+message.

-### Next
+### Next reading

  - [User Manual](User-manual.md)
  - [Notification-provider-manual](Notification-provider-manual.md)